glamraj/CoronaTracker/README.md

 # Corona Tracker

-Corona tracker is a small and compact application to track
+Corona tracker is a small and compact application to track the new COVID-19 virus

 ## Screens